Umar ibn Ali: Lineage

-Some Sunni sources have mentioned Umar as Umar al-Akbar whose tekonym was Abu al-Qasim or Abu Hafs.
+Some Sunni sources have mentioned Amr as Amr al-Akbar whose tekonym was Abu al-Qasim or Abu Hafs.
 Some historical source reported the name of his mother as Al-Sahba (Umm Habib), daughter of Rabi'a al-Taghlibi.
 Some others have mentioned her name as Layla bt.
 Mas'ud al-Darami.
 The Sunni scholar al-Fakhr al-Razi mentioned that Umar was the youngest child of Imam Ali.

 In the Battle of Karbala

-It is reported that Umar made war cries on the Day of Ashura and attacked the enemy.
+It is reported that he made war cries on the Day of Ashura and attacked the enemy.
 He attacked Zahr, the killer of his brother and killed him.
-The Sunni jurist Akhtab Khwarazm reported his martyrdom after the martyrdom of his brother Abu Bakr.
-It is said that first, his horse fell down and then they martyred him.
+The Sunni jurist Akhtab Khwarazm reported him being martyred after his brother Abu Bakr.
+It is said that first, his horse fell down and then they killed him.